Last Updated: January 6, 2025

 Download

-Click on the Download icon above to open the Determine Schedule Logic Workflow.pdf file.
+Click the Download icon above to open the Determine Schedule Logic Workflow.pdf file.

 Update Journal for Working in Microsoft Project